mathquill/mathquill/docs/Api_Methods.md

 ## movetoDirEnd(direction)

 Moves the cursor to the end of the mathfield in the direction specified.
 The direction can be one of `MQ.L` or `MQ.R`.
-These are constants that obey the contract that `MQ.L === -MQ.R` and vice versa.
+These are constants, where `MQ.L === -MQ.R` and vice versa.
 This function may be easier to use than [moveToLeftEnd or moveToRightEnd](http://mathquill.readthedocs.org/en/latest/Api_Methods/#movetoleftend-movetorightend) if used in the [`moveOutOf` handler](http://mathquill.readthedocs.org/en/latest/Config/#outof-handlers) when setting the [configuration of a mathField](http://mathquill.readthedocs.org/en/latest/Config/#setting-configuration).

 ```javascript
 var config = {